 Sarah Jessica Parker covers Marie Claire UK December 2011.
-In the interview with the magazine, the 46-year-old actress talks about work-life balance, the success of the ‘Sex and the City’, her character Carrie Bradshaw, her love for acting, and whether it’s really possible to have it all.
+Inside the magazine, the 46-year-old actress opens up about work-life balance, the success of the ‘Sex and the City’, her love for acting, and whether it’s really possible to have it all.

 In the interview with the magazine, the starlet admits that she loves her job.
 “I love, love, love being an actor.
 It’s still the hardest and scariest thing I do, outside of parenting.
 But I love the opportunities, and if I can manage my time, and the children are OK and we’re OK, it’s hard to say no to things that are challenging and enriching,” Sarah says.

 Even though admitting she loved to play Carrie Bradshaw, Sarah has repeatedly confessed that she doesn’t identify herself with her ‘Sex and the City’ character.
 On her SATC days, Parker looks back fondly.
 She told Marie Claire that even before she became a mother, she was living a very different life to her most famous character.
 “I was never Carrie Bradshaw,” she says.

 Sarah and husband Matthew Broderick got together when the actress was only 26.
 Therefore, the starlet spent her 30s as a wife.
 “Imagine how great it was to be told, ‘You are obligated to kiss all these men, to dress like that, and to carry on like that!’
 They were great guys, too,” she said in the interview with Marie Claire UK.